Lactation Support Provider Training Directory

 Certification as a lactation specialist is achieved through attendance at the entire course, completion of assigned homework and readings during the course, and passing the of the end of course exam on the last day.
 There are no pre-requisites to taking the CLS course, and anyone can attend.
 Successfully completing the CLS course will give you the knowledge base you need to start working with breastfeeding moms and babies in order to obtain the clinical hours you need in order to qualify for the IBLCE exam.

-LER is committed to offering culturally appropriate, didactic and clinical education to increase the number of lactation consultants.
+LER is committed to offering culturally appropriate didactic and clinical education to increase the number of lactation consultants.
 LER is dedicated to furthering diversity in the field of lactation support.

-Certified Breastfeeding Specialist:
+Become a Certified Breastfeeding Specialist.